CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.1.1 Office Products.md

 #### APP.1.1.A9 Removal of residual information before forwarding documents [User]

-Before passing on documents to third parties, all unnecessary and confidential residual information from Office documents SHOULD be removed.
+Before passing on any documents to third parties, you should remove any unwanted and confidential residual information from Office documents.
 In addition, the metadata SHOULD be cleaned up.
 All users SHOULD be sensitized and trained in the risks of residual information as well as the possibilities of elimination in the office products used.
 The transmission of documents SHOULD be done in a non-modifiable format if processing by the recipient is not required.

 #### APP.1.1.A10 End User Software Development [User]

 Binding rules for software development based on Office applications (eg macros, spreadsheets) by end users SHOULD be made, see also APP.5.2.A2 Restricting Active Content.
 First, in each institution SHOULD be made the fundamental decision whether such self-developments are desired or not.
-The decision SHOULD be documented in the affected security policy.
+The decision SHOULD be documented in the affected security policies.
 If proprietary developments are allowed, a procedure should be developed for dealing with the corresponding functions of Office products for end users.
 Responsibilities SHOULD be clearly defined.
 All information about the created applications SHOULD be documented.
 Current versions SHOULD be made available to all affected users in a timely manner.

 #### APP.1.1.A11 Regulated use of extensions for Office products